 Sol Campbell was one of the greatest English defenders.
 He was a member of Arsenal's "Invincibles" that went undefeated in 2003-2004 season.
 At the club level, he spent 9 seasons for Tottenham Hotspurs and served as its captain before moving to its rival Arsenal on a free transfer that sparked a controversy.
 He later played for Portsmouth.
 For England, he earned 73 caps in 11 years.
 He went to three World Cup Finals: 1998, 2002 and 2006.

-Des Walker played 59 times for England.
+Des Walker played 59 times for England between 1988 and 1993.
 He started in all of England's games at the World Cup Finals in 1990.
 He was rated as one of the best defender at that Finals.
-For club football, he mainly played for Nottingham Forrest and Sheffield Wednesday.
-He played one season at Sampdoria in Italy.
+For club football, he mainly played for Nottingham Forrest between 1984 and 1992, and Sheffield Wednesday between 1993 and 2001.
+He played one season at Sampdoria in Italy after the 1990 World Cup Finals.
+He was even named in their PFA Team of Century between 1977 and 1996.

 CB: Wes Morgan (Jamaica)